Search

 This is to both clearly mark the plant as one that is being saved for seeds and in preparation for securing the plant in an upright position as it grows taller.

-- ATTACH A LABEL TO THE STAKE IDENTIFY THE VARIETY OF LETTUCE
+• ATTACH A LABEL IDENTIFYING THE VARIETY OF LETTUCE

 This is because, while various varieties of lettuce look distinctly different when ready to harvest, some varieties begin to look more like each other as they go to seed, so much so that it can be difficult to tell them apart.
-As lettuce seeds stay true to type and a single lettuce plant produces far more seeds than one gardener can
+I usually attach the label high up on the stake so it is easy to see and hard to dislodge accidentally.

 LEFT: Staked and labelled lettuce plant just prior to full flowering.
 RIGHT: lettuce seed heads ready to be harvested.
 The heads are ready to harvest when 50% of them are showing the feather like pappi.

 At this stage, the plant appears to be drying out, but what it is in fact doing is transferring all its energy to the seed heads.
-So keep the watering as you would normally do for lettuces.
+So keep watering at the same rate as for lettuces ready to harvest.

 As lettuce seed heads get close to shedding their seeds they first flower, then as the flowers wilt they give way to pappi, the white feather-like parachutes each seed has to propel it further from the parent plant when the seed heads burst open.

-The heads are ready to harvest when around 50% seed heads have formed their pappi.
+The heads are ready to harvest when around 50% of the seed heads have formed their pappi.

 The best way to harvest the heads is to cut the branching stems off where they are attached to the main stem.
 Each branch usually has about twenty to forty seed heads on it.

-- GET A LARGE SHALLOW BOWL AND STRIP THE SEED HEADS FROM THE BRANCH STEMS INTO THE BOWL BY RUNNING YOUR HANDS ALONG THE STEMS TOWARDS AND OVER THE SEED HEADS.
+1. STRIP THE SEED HEADS FROM THE STEMS INTO A LARGE SHALLOW BOWL BY RUNNING YOUR HANDS ALONG THE STEMS TOWARDS AND OVER THE SEED HEADS.

-- CRUSH THE SEED HEADS WITH THE PALM OF YOUR HAND UNTIL ALL THE HEADS HAVE BROKEN APART
+2. CRUSH THE SEED HEADS WITH YOUR HANDS UNTIL ALL THE HEADS HAVE BROKEN APART

-- PICK OUT THE HEAD FRAGMENTS AND ANY PIECES OF STEM
+3. PICK OUT THE LARGER HEAD FRAGMENTS AND ANY PIECES OF STEM

 When labelling the seed packet it is also a good idea to put the use by date on it.
 In the case of lettuce seeds it is five years after the seeds were harvested.